8 creative ideas to boost alumni engagement & fundraising amidst COVID-19

 With the ongoing coronavirus situation, raising funds for webcams wouldn’t have been possible and so, the university appealed to its alumni to help students out by donating webcams.

-4. Organize virtual races
+4. Organize virtual races to boost alumni well-being

 With everyone confined to their homes, forced to work from home, limitations on social interactions, and physical fitness taking a back seat, health and well-being of alumni has become a major concern for institutions across the globe.